-Containers virtualize the OS, splitting it up into virtualized compartments to run container
+Containers virtualize the OS, splitting it up into virtualized compartments to run container applications.
+This allows pieces of code to be put into smaller, easily transportable pieces that can run anywhere Linux is running.

 Think of a container as another form of virtualization.
 Virtual Machines (VM) allow a piece of hardware to be split up into different VMs – or virtualized — so that the hardware power can be shared among different users and appear as separate servers or machines.